 board members

-Our volunteer Board of Directors typically consists of nine Edgewood residents: the Mayor or the Mayoral Appointee, a representative from the Borough Council and seven members-at-large.
+Our volunteer Board of Directors typically consists of ten Edgewood residents.
 Vacancies on the Board are filled by appointment by the Foundation and upon application by interested residents.
 All residents are encouraged to apply when a vacancy occurs.
 Notices are included in the Edgewood Newsletter, as well as our social media networks.

 Al.jpg